 He was speaking about the four immeasurable, 1.
 The immeasurable love and kindness, 2.
 Immeasurable compassion, 3.immeasurable joy and 4. immeasurable equanimity, to the young youths.

 One of the youths asked him that, in his view the monastery not allowing women to enter the Goen-khang does not make sense while the Buddhism teaches to practice equanimity.

 True, as he said, but this is not an issues of gender discrimination as in the context of the gender equality.
 It actually respects equality.

 Khenpo said that first of all, a human body is never pure as it is composed of 36 filths.
 “A beautiful eye can be as disgusting as anything dirty on earth if it happens to be infected,” Khenpo said.

 So men or women every one is equally dirty and filthy by nature although we see it as handsome, beautiful and clean when we have fair skin wrapped in the most expensive attires.

-Well, coming to the point of not allowing the women to enter Goenkhang, Khenpo said, that since certain nature of human filth is considered very powerful that effects the spirits that live there in the Goenkhag; the deities, it is therefore restricted.
+Well, coming to the point of not allowing the women to enter Goenkhang, Khenpo said that, since certain nature of human filth is considered very powerful that can affect the spirits living in the Goenkhag; the deities, it is therefore restricted.

 Filth such as the women’s monthly period, the madness in a men who killed his father, a men who had sex with a women on period are considered a powerful filth that can agitate the deities.
 “Therefore, since it is quite difficult to know a women in her period time, to avoid any accidental entry that is believed would create agitation in the deities, women are restricted from entering the Goenkhang and not because they are a women,“ Khenpo explained.